jfrog/jfrog-cli/documentation/CLI-for-JFrog-Curation.md

 **Example 2**

-Curation-Audit the projects at the paths mentioned in "working-directories".
+Curation-Audit the projects at the paths mentioned in the "working-dirs" option.
 Show all known packages blocked by curation policies for both projects in separate tables.

-	jf curation-audit --working-dirs=/path/to/project/npm_project1,/path/to/project/npm_project2
+	jf curation-audit --working-dirs="/path/to/project/npm_project1,/path/to/project/npm_project2"

 **Example 1**